pengjiz/pengjiz.com/content/en/writing-chip8-emulator.md

 Being a video game lover, I have put writing a game console emulator on my to-do list for a long time.
 However, I had never got into it until last year when I saw a [blog post][wasamasa's post] on implementing an emulator in Emacs for CHIP-8, a (virtual) machine with only 35 opcodes.
-That seemed to be a great starting point and I have finally implemented it recently:
+That machine seemed to be a great starting point and I have finally implemented the emulator recently:

 {{< figure src="/media/images/chip8-tetris-demo.png"
-    caption="Playing *Tetris* with the emulator." >}}
+    caption="Playing *Tetris* with the CHIP-8 emulator." >}}

 The source code can be found [here][repo].
 It turned out to be quite enjoyable and straightforward.
 However, I did encounter some problems.